 Porphyry is on record for his defence of vegetarianism in his On Abstinence.
-This work is addressed to friend and former vegetarian who has resumed the consumption of meat.
+This work is addressed to a friend (an associate of Plotinus’ circle in Rome) and former vegetarian who has resumed the consumption of meat.
 On the one hand, Porphyry's abstinence from eating animals is motivated by the goal, mentioned above, of freeing oneself from the body and the sensible realm as much as possible.
 The exhortation is addressed to those who have set themselves such a goal.
 There are, however, ethical concerns as well.
 Porphyry accords certain rationality to the animals and in general emphasizes what they have in common with us humans.
 He claims that it is plainly unjust to harm those who intend no harm against us, and this applies to the animals.
 So his vegetarianism is also a matter of justice.

 In Sententiae 32 Porphyry presents his views on the virtues, which, though a development of Plotinus' account in Ennead I. 2, are interesting in their own right.
 He distinguishes between four kinds of virtue: civic, purgative, contemplative and paradigmatic.
 The four kinds of virtue are hierarchically ordered so that paradigmatic virtue comprises in some way all the rest (paradigmatic virtues are the Platonic Forms, or paradigms, of the different virtues).
 On the other hand, even if e.g., civic virtue naturally leads to purgative virtue, a person may be virtuous at the civic level without possessing the higher forms.
 On all four levels Porphyry posits the four cardinal virtues of Plato's Republic (wisdom, temperance, justice and courage).
 The civic virtues are concerned with the virtuous actions of ordinary life—wise, temperate, just and courageous.
 These cardinal virtues are differently, albeit analogously, defined in the case of each level.
 Thus, e.g., wisdom as a purgative virtue is defined as the soul's “not forming opinions in accordance with the body, but acting on its own”, whereas wisdom as a contemplative virtue consists in the contemplation of the essences inherent in the Intellect.
 Thus, the virtues form a hierarchy where the inferior may be seen as a weaker manifestation of the superior.
 This theory of virtue is a clever attempt at reconciling the Republic, the Phaedo and the Theaetetus and fitting their teaching about virtue into a coherent Platonic metaphysics.

-Porphyry wrote a commentary on Aristotle's Categories that is extant and another longer one that is lost except for some fragments.
+Porphyry wrote a commentary on Aristotle's Categories that is extant and another longer one, Ad Gedalium, that is lost except for some fragments.
 He also wrote the Isagoge, which is an introduction to Aristotle's logical works in general.
 Through these logical writings Porphyry established himself as an important figure in the history of logic.
-The Isagoge in particular served as a standard introductory text in Byzantium, the Arabic world and in the Latin West through Boethius' translation and commentary.
+He established the tradition followed by subsequent Neoplatonists of taking Aristotle's Categories as a fundamental introductory text and his Isagoge in particular served as a standard introductory text in Byzantium, the Arabic world and in the Latin West through Boethius' translations and commentary.
 These texts served as a basic introductory texts in philosophy for at least 1000 years.

-Platonists before Plotinus differed in their attitude towards Aristotle.
-Porphyry belongs to those who believed that Plato and Aristotle were essentially in agreement, and he refers to Aristotle for support throughout his writings.
-Plotinus too showed such reconciliatory attitudes but Porphyry takes this trend even further.
+Platonists before Plotinus differed in their attitude towards Aristotle (see Karamanolis).
+Porphyry belongs to those who believed that Plato and Aristotle were essentially in agreement.
+A preserved title of a lost works of his, On the differences between Plato and Aristotle, may seem to give contrary indications (he is also supposed to have written a work about the unity of their thought).
+Admitting some differences is compatible with a fundamentally reconciliatory attitude (cf. Karamanolis, pp. 243ff.).
+In some respects Plotinus too showed such reconciliatory attitudes but Porphyry takes this trend much further.
+He was the first Platonist to write a proper commentary on the Categories, and he does so without assuming a strong Platonist point of view.
 The question arises how such an attitude can be reconciled with those passages in Aristotle that seem to disagree with Plato, sometimes expressly.
 We do not know how Porphyry dealt with others of these, besides Aristotle's Categories, which appears to modern readers in many respects to be an anti-Platonic work.
 This is especially notable in its claim that particulars are prior to universals.
 Porphyry solves this dilemma by insisting that the so-called Aristotelian categories—substance, quality, quantity etc., dealt with in the Categories—are “significant expressions”.
 That is to say, the Categories is not a work in primary ontology but rather a work about the expressions used to signify the sensible things around us.
 The class of beings signified by a universal term of this sort is indeed prior to the universal term, e.g., the class of pale things to the universal term ‘pale’.
 As Strange 1987, 1992 notes, this, however, does not affect the basic ontology.
 So interpreted the Categories is innocuous from a Platonic point of view: The realm of Platonic intelligible Forms, which are universals of a different kind than the expressions involved in the Categories, can be kept intact.

 The Isagoge does not claim originality but on the contrary Porphyry says in his introductory note that in it he will rehearse “what the ancient masters say” and avoid the deep questions.
 As an example of the latter, he mentions questions about the ontological status of genera and species—whether they exist or depend on thought; and if they exist, whether they are bodies or incorporeal; and if the latter, whether they are sensible items or exist separately from such.
 These questions Porphyry wishes to shun.
 Nevertheless, his formulations of them constitute the most influential part of his work, since it was these questions that formed the basis of medieval debates about the status of universals.